himax25/Night_Museum_VR_project/README.md

 the user to move from a station to another station after watching videoes.
 The user is able to play and pause any video by clicking the screen in each station.

-# Breakdown of eacg station
+# Breakdown of each station
 ## Station 1. **Satellite with EARTH**
 There is a Satellite showcase with a media to play in the Station 1.
 The user is able to play and pause the media anytime.
 * The name of video is "Solar System 101" from NASA.